dav-par/eng114_DevOps/Documentation/docs/Vagrant.md

 ![Vagrant diagram](/Documentation/resources/vagrant.png)

 ## Common commands
-`vagrant init` - intialise first install of a box
+`vagrant init` - initialise first install of a box
 `vagrant reload` - reloads the config file whilst keeping the system up
 `vagrant destroy` - destroys the vm in your directory
 `vagrant halt` - stop the machine